TheCaptainCraken/blog/content/posts/the_defining_decade/index.md

 * Traveling with a purpose, not just drifting.
 * Developing personal skills like communication or resilience.

-The point isn't to have it all figured out instantly, but to start collecting assets that make you more valuable—to employers, to potential partners, and most importantly, to yourself.
+The point isn't to have it all figured out instantly, but to start collecting assets that make you more valuable: to employers, to potential partners, and most importantly, to yourself.
 Waiting until your thirties to start building this capital means playing catch-up later on.

 ## The Strength of Weak Ties